Get the Look: Blake Lively’s Engagement Ring

 Get Some Clarity

-Sources tell us that Blake’s diamond is flawless.
+Sources tell us that the diamond in Blake Lively’s engagement ring is flawless.
 And all we hear is ca-ching, ca-ching.
 What is it with celebs and flawless diamonds?
 It’s a pretty unachievable standard to set, much less desire.
 After all, if you go flawless you’re really paying for nothing.
 As in, you’re paying a super big markup for something that doesn’t add any visible value to your diamond.
 Our advice?
 Go lower.
 Say, VS1.
 You still won’t be able to see any inclusions but you will be able to still afford that honeymoon.

 Better Than a Hashtag